gfngfn/game_tianjiupai/docs/ARCHITECTURE.md

       RoomServer -->> RoomServerSup : End init
       RoomServerSup -->> UserServer : Ok(pid)
       UserServer -->> RoomResourceServer : RoomCreated(result := Ok(_))
-    else
+      deactivate
+      %% the deactivation above is needed only because of the end of this alt-branch. else
       UserServer -->> RoomResourceServer : RoomCreated(result := Error(_))
     end